openprocurement/openprocurement.auctions.swiftsure/docs/source/standard/auction.rst

   |ocdsDescription|
   AuctionID should always be the same as the OCID.
 It is included to make the flattened data structure more convenient.

+:title:
+  string, multilingual, required

+  The name of the auction, displayed in listings.
+  Originates from `lot.title`.

+:description:
+  string, multilingual, required

+  Detailed auction description.
+  Originates from `lot.description`.

 :procurementMethodType:
-  string, required
+  string, auto-generated, required

   Type of the procedure within the auction announcement.
+Possible values:

+   :sellout.english:
+    - procedure with the open ascending price auction;
+   :sellout.insider:
+    - procedure with the insider auction.

   Originates from `lot.auctions.procurementMethodType`.

 :procuringEntity: